Bastille Day, which the French call Quatorze Juillet, has been a French National day since 1880.

 The parade is followed by a garden party in the gardens of the Elysée Palace.

-Bastille Day ball - Bal du Quatorze Juillet is indeed a veritable institution.
+Bastille Day ball – Bal du Quatorze Juillet is a veritable institution, which has evolved to also become the celebration of French culture.

 People dance in the street and have fun until dawn, and this since 1880!